hilshong2580/cs326-final-zeta/docs/milestone3.md

 * Add many comment above the methods to explain how to use, why it exist.
 * Fix bug on the project.
 * Assist teammate to write the project/code.
-* Remove the not necessary html, js, folder from project.

 Wai Kin Yu:
 * Create new database table favTable if there are no such a table exists.
 That table will store all information for all the user and their liked post.